Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

     modules also but as `CrayEnv` is not just left untouched but reloaded instead, the load of `CrayEnv` will load a suitable set of target modules for the node you're on again.
 But any customisations that you did for cross-compiling will be lost.
--    Similary in the LUMI stacks, as the `LUMI` module itself is reloaded, it will also reload a partition module.
+-   Similarly in the LUMI stacks, as the `LUMI` module itself is reloaded, it will also reload a partition module.
 However, that partition module might not be the one that you had loaded but it will be the one that the LUMI module deems the best for the node you're on, and you may see some confusing messages that look like an error message but are not.